-Social channels create a direct line of communication between your business and consumers and give you immediate access to the latest information about your services or products.
+Social media channels create a direct line of communication between your brand and consumers and give you instant access to the latest information around your services or products.

-Social media monitoring allows you to gain insights into your company’s online visibility on social media, spot market opportunities, be alerted to crises, measure the impact of campaigns, and spy on your competition.
-Additionally, monitoring social media can also provide you with vital information about emerging trends and what consumers and clients are thinking about specific topics, products, brands, or businesses.
+Social media monitoring allows you to gain insights into what people are saying about your company, brand, or products on social media, measure the impact of campaigns, identify potential market opportunities, spy on your competitors, and take preventative measures if you detect negative comments or feedback by disgruntled customers.
+Additionally, social media monitoring can also provide vital information about emerging trends and what consumers and clients think about specific businesses, products, topics, or brands.

-As a business intelligence tool, social media signal monitoring is invaluable.
-Using social media monitoring as a form of business intelligence, however, is a complex undertaking, typically carried out by a cross-section of groups that include online reputation management (ORM) companies, marketing professionals, market researchers, social marketing agencies, social engagement and community personnel, and professional sales reps.
-Typically, small businesses do not can’t afford to pay social media monitoring professionals to track their coverage in the media.
+As a business intelligence tool, being able to track social media channels like blogs, forums, social networking sites, micro-blogging platforms like Twitter, Quora, etc., message boards, video sites, and user-generated content is invaluable.
+Using social media monitoring as a form of business intelligence, however, is a complex undertaking, often carried out by various people including PR companies, marketing teams, market research, professional sales reps, social engagement and community personnel, and agencies.
+Typically, many small businesses don’t can’t afford to pay a social media monitoring service to track their coverage in the media.

-Fortunately different providers have made available a range of tools that facilitate the tracking of a variety of social media channels, allowing companies to identify consumer behavior around their brands allowing them to respond to conversations and interact with consumers in a timely manner.
+Fortunately a number of service providers have made available affordable tools to facilitate the active tracking of a variety of social media channels, allowing companies to track consumer behavior around their brands or products so they can respond to conversations and interact with consumers in a timely manner.

-In this article, we explore a number of social media measurement tools and technologies that are worth knowing about.
+In this article, we explore several social media measurement tools and technologies that you may want to check out.

-WordPress And Social Media – An Ideal Business Marketing Platform
+WordPress And Social Media Marketing – Social Monitoring Tools

-WordPress is not only a powerful, flexible and extremely easy to use content management platform used by millions of businesses worldwide, it also integrates fully with many social media applications, making it an ideal platform for growing your online presence in the social realm.
+WordPress is not only a powerful, scalable and extremely easy to use CMS platform used by millions of businesses worldwide, it also integrates fully with many social media applications, allowing you to easily grow your online presence in the social realm.

-Using some of the tools listed in this article and a WordPress site, you will be able to tap into the full power of social media.
+Using some of the tools listed in this article and a WordPress site, you will be able to tap into full range of benefits offered by social media marketing.

-Let’s take a look at some of the reasons why WordPress makes an ideal platform for marketing your business on social media.
+Let’s take a look at some of the reasons why WordPress is an ideal platform to market your business on social media.

-Promote Your Products And Services To A Wider Audience On Your Social Media Networks With WordPress
+Pitch Your Products And Services To The Right Audience On Your Social Media Networks With WordPress

-WordPress includes built-in social features, like commenting and discussions.
+WordPress comes with built-in social features, like commenting and discussions.
 A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others.

-The WordPress CMS platform is not only ideal for social media as a content publishing and marketing tool, it can also be transformed into a full-featured social network, using plugins like BuddyPress, WPSymposium, and others.
+WordPress is not only great for social media as a content publishing and marketing tool, it can also be completely transformed into a full-blown social network, using plugins like BuddyPress, WPSymposium, and others.

 (Set up your own social network with BuddyPress plugin for WordPress)

-BuddyPress is known as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin boasts a thriving community of plugin developers who regularly contribute new open source plugins that greatly extend the platform.
+BuddyPress is often referred to as “social networking in a box.”
+You can turn features on and off to suit your needs and the plugin has an active community of plugin developers who regularly contribute new plugins that greatly extend the platform.

-WPSymposium provides a strong support community and assistance for members who require professional help.
+WP Symposium provides members with a strong support community and assistance for members who require professional help.
 Social features of the plugin include: